 Fr.
 Teófilo Useche continues serving the parishioners of St. Max.
 For the first time in St. Max’s history, the parishioners fulfilled their pledges and the Catholic Faith Appeal was paid in full and the parish exceeded the amount by $11,000.00.

-For the seventh year in a row, St. Maximilian Kolbe Parish has met the Catholic Faith Appeal.
-Thank you to all the parishioners that have contributed toward the appeal.
+For the tenth year in a row, St. Maximilian Kolbe Parish has met the Catholic Faith Appeal.
+Thank you to all the parishioners that have contributed to the appeal.
 It is the St. Max community that brings the difference to this parish.

 On May 1, 2023, REv. Fr.
 Claudio Stewart was assigned to the parish as Administrator.
 Fr.
 Claudio had been with the diocese in the capacity of Director of Hispanic Ministries for the Diocese of Venice in Florida.
 He will continue to work at the diocese and the parish.
 Welcome Fr.
 Claudio!